Ragnar Nurkse: Life

 Ragnar Nurkse was born in Käru village, in the then Governorate of Livonia of the former Russian Empire (now in Järva County, Estonia), son of an Estonian father who worked himself up from lumberjack to estate manager, and an Estonian-Swedish mother.
 His parents emigrated to Canada in 1928.

 After finishing primary school, Nurkse attended the Domschule zu Reval in Tallinn, the most prestigious, German-language secondary school in the city, from where he graduated with higher honors in 1926.
 He continued his education at the law and economics' departments of the University of Tartu in 1926–1928, and then in economics at the University of Edinburgh.
 He graduated with a first class degree in economics, under professor Frederick Ogilvie, in 1932.
 He earned a Carnegie Fellowship to study at the University of Vienna from 1932 to 1934.

-Nurkse served in the Financial Section and Economic Intelligence Service of the League of Nations from 1934 to 1945.
+Nurkse served in the Economic and Financial Organization of the League of Nations from 1934 to 1945, working in the Financial Section and Economic Intelligence Service.
 He was the financial analyst and was largely responsible for the annual Monetary Review.
 He was also involved with the publication of The Review of World Trade, World Economic Surveys, and the report of the Delegation on Economic Depressions entitled "The Transition from War to Peace Economy".
-Nurkse was influential for his criticism of floating exchange rates, which he argued were at fault for the economic crises of the interwar period.
+Nurke authored the 1935 monograph Internationale Kapitalbewegungen on international capital movements.
+He was influential for his criticism of floating exchange rates, which he argued were at fault for the economic crises of the interwar period.
 According to Nurkse, floating exchange rates were subject to "cumulative and self-aggravating movements".